mbarbin/cmdlang/doc/docs/tutorials/getting-started/README.md

 ## Conclusion

 In this tutorial, we've created a command-line interface and exposed its entry point from a library.
-Then, we've used the `commandlang_to_cmdliner` translation step and set up dune build rules to create an executable that runs this command with `cmdliner` as a backend.
+Then, we've used the `cmdlang_to_cmdliner` translation step and set up dune build rules to create an executable that runs this command with `cmdliner` as a backend.

 While we've covered the basics, there are additional features you might want to explore, such as generating complete man pages and setting up auto-completion.
 We'll cover these advanced topics in other parts of the documentation.